Enhancing Cross-lingual Prompting with Dual Prompt Augmentation: Experiments

 \subsection{Results}

-Table~\ref{table:xnli-results} and ~\ref{table:pawsx-results} presents the accuracy on XNLI and PAWS-X dataset, respectively. \paragraph{UP v.s.
-Finetuning} On the XNLI dataset, even the simplest prompting method for cross-lingual transfer, namely UP, consistently outperforms the finetuning (FT) method by a large margin.
-Besides, our UP also surpasses FT on the majority of languages on the more challenging PAWS-X. These observations suggest that prompting is indeed a better solution of few-shot learning in cross-language scenarios and our UP can serve as a strong baseline of cross-lingual prompting.
+\paragraph{UP v.s.
+Finetuning/PCT} On the XNLI dataset, even the simplest prompting method for cross-lingual transfer, namely UP, consistently outperforms the finetuning (FT) method by a large margin.
+Besides, our language-agnostic UP also surpasses FT on the majority of languages on the more challenging PAWS-X. These observations suggest that prompting is indeed a better solution for few-shot learning in cross-language scenarios and our UP can serve as a strong baseline for cross-lingual prompting.
+We also reproduce PCT~\citep{qi-etal-2022-enhancing}, another recent cross-lingual prompting method based on data augmentation and consistency training, with our evaluation method.
+Table~\ref{table:xnli-results} shows that UP outperforms PCT consistently without any data augmentation approach or introducing additional loss terms.